JudeQuintana/terraform-main/docs/routing-policy-language.md

 route manually, traffic can flow anywhere."
 This is a valid operational risk but not an architectural one.
 The correct mitigation is:

-- **Drift detection** -- `terraform plan` shows unauthorized routes immediately
+- **Drift detection.** `terraform plan` shows unauthorized routes immediately.
-- **Preventive controls** -- IAM policies restricting who can modify route tables
+- **Preventive controls.** IAM policies restricting who can modify route tables.
-- **The policy declaration itself** -- version-controlled, PR-reviewed, auditable
+- **The policy declaration itself.** Version-controlled, PR-reviewed, auditable.

 Per-attachment TGW tables provide defense-in-depth at the forwarding plane, but at the cost of operational complexity that grows quadratically.
 The routing